naturallydisasterous/.emacs.d/README.md

 # Design Goals and Features

-- **Configurable:** Speaking of end user configs, I provide excellent tools that make tweaking the environment as easy as changing a line!
-This includes both a `config.el` file for simple variable changes, and a `custom.el` file specifically tailored for building on top of the pre-existing ecosystem.
+- **Speed:** This emacs config unapologetically flies.
+With speeds comparable to doom emacs, you won't find a quicker config this much ease of use.
-- ***FUTURE FEATURE: Selective Language Support:*** This system allows a file to be created for each language you wish to use.
+- **Selective Language Support:** This system allows a file to be created for each language you wish to use.
 Don't want to touch Javascript?
 Remove it's script.
 Disgusted by whitespace? `rm -rf .emacs.d/languages/python.el`.
 Interested in an unsupported language?
 Create `cobol.el`.
+- **Boilerplate:** More than anything else, this repository acts as a jumping off point for one's own config.
+With easy to understand org-documented code, no other config provides such a simple starting point, with such useful defaults.
 # Prerequisites
 - Git 2.23+
 - Emacs 26.3 (although 27.2 is recommended)